Policy Number: HR-32

 This policy provides guidelines for accruing, using and reporting sick leave, when an eligible Professional Staff Member must be out of work due to a condition or circumstance described in the definition of “Sick Leave” set forth below.

-This policy applies to all eligible non-faculty Professional Staff Members, excluding any professional staff member who is affiliated with a collective bargaining unit.
+This policy applies to all eligible non-faculty Professional Staff Members, including Temporary Employees (working more than 6 months in a rolling 12-month period), Casual and Per-Diem Employees, who have accumulated at least 40 hours of time worked, and excluding any professional staff member who is affiliated with a collective bargaining unit.
+Members of a collective bargaining unit should refer to their union contract.

 The Executive Vice President, Treasurer and Chief Financial Officer is the Drexel University official responsible for the administration of this policy.